Pierrefonds Community High School: Architecture

 PCHS was built as an "open-concept" over a "reflected plan", meaning that one side mirrors the other, along an axial core.
 It features a large cafeteria at the center and a gigantic gymnasium, or "field house", at the south end, which is connected by a tunnel.
 Designed by a California architect, as recommended by the school's first principal Mr. John Oss, it employed industrial visual cues like unfinished concrete walls, exposed ceiling pipes and ducts that were painted primary red, blue and yellow enamel, and small windows that did not open.
 Walls between adjoining classrooms could be moved to allow for team teaching of up to 4 classes at a time.
-This was only used in the early years for English Literature classes.
+This was only used in the early years for English literature classes.
 Stylistically it was considered radical for an educational institution at the time, particularly due to the fact that the classrooms had no doors, an experiment that resulted in students sometimes being distracted by people passing by in the halls.
 The school was still being finished when classes began in the fall of 1971.
 There are few windows.

 PCHS

-Besides its International Baccalaureate program, PCHS participates in an aggressive immersion program, an English program and a Handicapped program.
-In sports it is a member of the GMAA (Greater Montreal Athletic Association) and is represented by the "Trojans'" who are the Male Athletes and the "Lady Trojans" who are the Female athletes.
-It has a wide variety of sports for different kinds of interest such as touch football, soccer (indoor/outdoor), track and field (indoor/outdoor), rugby, softball, volleyball, swimming, badminton, tennis etc. One of their coaches is Hank Palmer (Canadien Olympian).
+Besides its international baccalaureate program, PCHS participates in an aggressive immersion program, an English program and a handicapped program.
+In sports it is a member of the Greater Montreal Athletic Association and is represented by the "Trojans'" who are the male athletes and the "Lady Trojans" who are the female athletes.
+It has a wide variety of sports for different kinds of interest such as touch football, soccer (indoor/outdoor), track and field (indoor/outdoor), rugby, softball, volleyball, swimming, badminton, tennis etc. One of their coaches is Hank Palmer, a Canadien Olympian.